martbetz/Custom-Lensfun-LCPs/README.md

 ### Why not submit them directly to Lensfun? ###

-Due to the way I use Lensfun, many of my custom LCPs either contain geometric distortion data only or the remaining data has been copied from existing LCPs (I tend to lean on the built-in tools of [RawTherapee](https://github.com/Beep6581/RawTherapee) to correct for other abberations).
+Due to the way I use Lensfun, many of my custom LCPs either contain geometric distortion data only or the remaining data has been copied from existing LCPs (I tend to lean on the built-in tools of [RawTherapee](https://github.com/Beep6581/RawTherapee) and [GIMP](https://github.com/GNOME/gimp) to correct for other abberations).
 Submitting incomplete LCPs would be very lazy and extremely sloppy.

 Furthermore, it's never been my intention to submit replacements for any existing LCPs — 'beauty is in the eye of the beholder,' and suggesting that my LCPs are in some way 'better' would be very naive and extremely rude! — and while it's often nice to have a choice, submitting them as alternatives would only lead to confusion.